tanogc/overarching_functional_space/README.md

-# Calculating an overarching functional space
+# Building an overarching functional space

-Code to re-create analysis for "A trait space at an overarching-scale yields more conclusive macroecological patterns of functional diversity"
+Code to re-create analysis for "A trait space at an overarching-scale yields more conclusive macroecological patterns of functional diversity".

 ## Original article: